 Student visas: rules, restrictions and realities around the world

-A student visa is not just a formality — it is the legal foundation of your entire studies abroad.
-Every country has its own rules: some grant a year to look for work after graduation, some allow you to work only on campus from your very first semester, and in others you have no right even to a part-time job in a coffee shop without separate authorisation.
-Many applicants from Kyrgyzstan and their parents focus on choosing a university and gathering admission documents while overlooking the visa nuances — and that is a mistake, because these nuances often become the decisive factor, from whether you will be able to fund your studies through your own work to whether you will manage to stay in the country after earning your degree.
+A student visa is not just a formality — it is the legal foundation of your entire time studying abroad.
+Every country sets its own rules: some give you a year to find work after graduation, some let you work only on campus from your very first term, and in others you may not even take a part-time job in a coffee shop without separate authorisation.
+Many applicants from Kyrgyzstan and their parents concentrate on choosing a university and gathering admission documents while overlooking the visa details — and that is a mistake, because those details are often decisive, from whether you can fund your studies through your own work to whether you can stay in the country once you have earned your degree.

 Below is a detailed breakdown of the rules, restrictions and realities for the main study destinations: the countries of the "New World" (the USA, Canada, Australia), Europe and Asia (from Turkey to China).
-We will lay out exactly what you can and cannot do, where the pitfalls lie and where the pleasant bonuses are.
+We set out exactly what you can and cannot do, where the pitfalls lie and where the welcome bonuses are.

 A breakdown by region

-The USA (F-1 visa): the key is not to rush into working
+The USA (F-1 visa): the key is not to rush into work

-In the USA, everything is strict.
+In the USA, the rules are strict.
 This is a country that wants to see you first and foremost as a student, not a worker.

 -

-Allowed: Working on campus without special authorisation (library, dining hall, administrative jobs).
-First-year students may work only on campus.
+Allowed: working on campus without special authorisation (library, dining hall, administrative roles).
+First-year students may work on campus only.

 -

-Allowed (but more complicated): After a year of study, an internship in your field (CPT) is permitted as part of your academic programme (only with the approval of your university's visa officer).
-After graduation — work in your field for up to 12 months (OPT), plus a STEM OPT extension for engineering and IT specialities.
+Allowed (but more involved): after a year of study, an internship in your field (CPT) is permitted as part of your academic programme (only with the approval of your university's visa officer).
+After graduation — work in your field for up to 12 months (OPT), plus a STEM OPT extension for engineering and IT specialisms.

 -

-Not allowed: Ordinary part-time work in town or for a remote employer without authorisation (this is considered a violation of your visa status).
+Not allowed: ordinary part-time work off campus or for a remote employer without authorisation (this counts as a breach of your visa status).

 -

-Restrictions: During the semester — no more than 20 hours per week.
-During holidays — full-time.
+Restrictions: during term — no more than 20 hours a week.
+During the holidays — full-time.

-Be careful with full-time CPT — if you work this way for 12 months, you will lose your right to OPT after graduation.
-A serious mistake is failing to complete a nine-month course of study (one academic year) before submitting your application.
+Be careful with full-time CPT: work this way for 12 months and you forfeit your right to OPT after graduation.
+A serious error is failing to complete a nine-month course of study (one academic year) before submitting your application.

 Canada: stability with clear hours

-Canada is more predictable and student-friendly, but it too has its own rules.
+Canada is more predictable and student-friendly, though it too has its own rules.

 -

-Allowed: Working up to 24 hours per week while studying.
-Special authorisation is also no longer required for a paid internship (co-op) if it is part of your programme and accounts for no more than 50% of your study time.
+Allowed: working up to 24 hours a week while studying.
+Special authorisation is also no longer required for a paid internship (co-op), provided it forms part of your programme and accounts for no more than 50% of your study time.

 -